devicetree-org/lopper/README.md

 lopper.py --help

-    Usage: lopper.py [OPTION] <system device tree> [<output file>]...
+   Usage: lopper [OPTION] <system device tree> [<output file>]...
      -v, --verbose       enable verbose/debug processing (specify more than once for more verbosity) -t, --target        indicate the starting domain for processing (i.e. chosen node or domain label) , --dryrun        run all processing, but don't write any output files -d, --dump          dump a dtb as dts source
-      -i, --input         process supplied input device tree description -a, --assist        load specified python assist (for node or output processing) -A, --assist-paths  colon separated lists of paths to search for assist loading , --enhanced      when writing output files, do enhanced processing (this includes phandle replacement, comments, etc . --auto          automatically run any assists passed via -a , --permissive    do not enforce fully validated properties (phandles, etc) -o, --output        output file
+     -i, --input         process supplied input device tree description -I, --input-dirs    colon separated list of directories to search for input files (any type) input directories can also be set by environment variable LOPPER_INPUT_DIRS -a, --assist        load specified python assist (for node or output processing) -A, --assist-paths  colon separated lists of paths to search for assist loading , --enhanced      when writing output files, do enhanced processing (this includes phandle replacement, comments, etc . --auto          automatically run any eligible assists (via -a) or lops (embedded) , --permissive    do not enforce fully validated properties (phandles, etc) , -W              enable a warning:
+                             invalid_phandle (warn on invalid phandles)
+                             all (enable all warnings)
+       , --symbols       generate (and maintain) the __symbols__ node during processing -o, --output        output file
        , --overlay       Allow input files (dts or yaml) to overlay system device tree nodes -x. --xlate         run automatic translations on nodes for indicated input types (yaml,dts) , --no-libfdt     don't use dtc/libfdt for parsing/compiling device trees -f, --force         force overwrite output file(s)
        , --werror        treat warnings as errors
      -S, --save-temps    don't remove temporary files
        , --cfgfile       specify a lopper configuration file to use (configparser format) , --cfgval        specify a configuration value to use (in configparser section format).
 Can be specified multiple times
-      -h, --help          display this help and exit -O, --outdir        directory to use for output files , --server        after processing, start a server for ReST API calls , --version       output the version and exit
+       , --schema        one of: "path to a dts schema", "learn" or "none" -h, --help          display this help and exit -O, --outdir        directory to use for output files , --server        after processing, start a server for ReST API calls , --version       output the version and exit

 A few command line notes:

- -i <file>: these can be either lop files, or device tree files (system device
+ -i <file>: these can be any supported input file (.yaml, .dts).
+The compatible
-            tree or other).
-The compatible string in lop files is used to distinguish operation files from device tree files.
-If passed, multiple device tree files are concatenated before processing.
+            string in .dts files is used to distinguish operation files (lops) from device tree files.
+If passed, multiple compatible input files are merged before processing.

  <output> file: The default output file for the modified system device tree. lopper
                 operations can output more variants as required